 Partial dentures are made for patients who are missing some of their teeth on a particular arch, the partial denture is removable and can be fixed back when needed.
-It consists of all pink or gum-colored plastic base which is sometimes connected to a metal framework that holds the denture in place in the mouth.
+It consists of a pink or gum-coloured plastic base which is sometimes connected to a metal framework that holds the denture in place in the mouth.

 Complete or partial dentures require proper care to keep them clean, free from stains, good looking and for a healthy mouth.
 Here are some of the tips for good denture care;

 Remove and rinse denture after eating: After each meal, it is essential to remove the denture from the mouth and rinse it properly.
 You may want to place a towel on the counter or in the sink or put some water in the sink so that the denture doesn’t break if you drop

 Handle the denture with great care: avoid bending the plastic or the clips when cleaning, to avoid damaging the denture.

 Brush and rinse dentures daily without toothpaste: microscopic scratches that can give room for food and plaque to build up.
 Just like natural teeth, dentures require daily brushing to remove food plaque.
 Brushing the dentures also helps to prevent the development of permanent stains on them.

 Regular dental check-ups: Your dentist will recommend a visit schedule in order to have your denture examined, professionally cleaned and ensure proper fit to prevent slippage and discomfort.

 Ensure you see your dentist if you have a loose fit, sores, irritation, or infection.